w314/notes/javaNotes/javaQA.md

 - `encapsulation` is as a protective wrapper that prevents the code and data from being arbitrarily accessed by other code defined outside the wrapper.

 > `encapsulation` means **restricting access to data members** by using access modifiers and getter/setter methods

+When encapsulating your code, certain conventions should be followed:

+- All instancce fields for a class should be private
+- Each field should have getters and setters as needed (typically these are public, but other access modifiers can be used as needed).
+- Getter and Setter Methods (a.k.a. 'accessor' and 'mutator' methods) should use the following name convention:
+  - getVariableName
+  - setVariableName

+EXAMPLE
+employee object, make slary private, setSalary checks valid salary number, getSalary check is user has access rights

 ### 3.5 How is method overriding different from method overloading?